Without the right toothpaste, getting toddlers to brush their teeth twice a day can be an epic struggle.

 When Should My Child Start Using Toothpaste?

-- It should have fluoride: This wards off tooth decay, but it shouldn’t be used in a larger amount until your child masters spitting out the toothpaste they use instead of swallowing it (source).
-Some parents opt for a non-fluoride option until they feel their baby can fully spit it out, because excess fluoride can lead to white spots on the teeth or darkened enamel if swallowed excessively (source).
+- It should have fluoride: This wards off tooth decay, but it shouldn’t be used in a larger amount until your child masters spitting out the toothpaste they use instead of swallowing it (2).
+Some parents opt for a non-fluoride option until they feel their baby can fully spit it out, because excess fluoride can lead to white spots on the teeth or darkened enamel if swallowed excessively (3).
+Fluoride is safe to use and protects from tooth decay (4).

 - Make it a great flavor: The strong minty flavors many adults prefer can be enough to make a child feel like their mouth is on fire.
 Instead, look for kid-friendly flavors that will make them like brushing their teeth, like bubble gum.
 The better the flavor tastes to them, the less resistance they’ll give you and the longer they’ll tolerate brushing their teeth in a session.